getbraincloud/braincloud-unreal-unit-tests/README.md

 ## Building for Android
 For developers looking to build their project for Android, note that you can only package one architecture at a time (ex.ARM64, ARMv7, etc.)

-BCClient plugin builds ARMv7 by default.
-If another architecture is required, continue with these steps:

-1. Go to the BCClient plugin and open Source/BCClientPlugin/BCClientPlugin.Build.cs.
-2. At the top of the file, uncomment the #define of the architecture you intend to build and make sure the others are commented.
-3. Ensure the Engine.ini file is also appropriately set.
-Set only the architecture you are trying to build to true.
-In the editor's project settings under the Android platform, you can also affect your Engine.ini file by checking off the architecture you're trying to build.
-4. Build your apk!

-***If you have trouble building, make sure you have the appropriate sdk and tools to build for your desired android architecture.
-You can check this with your android sdk manager.***

 ## Change Notes
 3.5.3
 - toPlayerId in SendNormalizedPushNotificationToGroup blueprint has been corrected to groupId.
 Be sure to reenter/reconnect those values